Society of Hispanic Professional Engineers By-Laws

 QUALIFICATIONS FOR EACH OFFICE

-I. Currently active and enrolled student at the University of Illinois Chicago
+I. Currently an active and enrolled student at the University of Illinois Chicago

 II.
-Active Society of Hispanic Professional Engineers member for 1 year (see Article XV)
+Active Society of Hispanic Professional Engineers member for one (1) year (see Article XV)

 III.
 2.5 (out of 4.0) Overall Grade Point Average

 IV.
-Active Society of Hispanic Professional Engineers member for minimum two (2) years for presidency, and active Society of Hispanic Professional Engineers member for minimum one (1) semester leading up to upcoming election for all other offices.
-Any person who wants to be a co-chair or part of a committee does not need any prior Society of Hispanic Professional Engineers or the University of Illinois Chicago experience.
+Active Society of Hispanic Professional Engineers member for at least two (2) years for the presidency, and active Society of Hispanic Professional Engineers member for a minimum of one (1) semester leading up to the upcoming election for all other offices.
+Anyone who wants to be a co-chair or part of a committee can do so without prior experience in the Society of Hispanic Professional Engineers or the University of Illinois Chicago.

 Section 3: